ankitkvcmm/stockmax_hacker_rank/README.md

 # stockmax_hacker_rank
 It is hacker rank question.
-It is stock_max queestion
+It is stock_max question